 A payment method in Zuora can be either electronic or external.
 An electronic payment method is the actual information, for example credit card number, used to process an electronic payment with a gateway or processor.
-External payments are payments which occurred through a different system and are recorded in Zuora.
-Examples of external payment methods include check or wire transfer.
+External payments are payments that occur through a different system and are recorded in Zuora.
+Examples of external payment methods include checks or wire transfers.
 Payment methods are stored on each Zuora customer account.
-You have the option to identify which payment method is default (more than one payment method can be stored in a customer account), but you can use any payment method to process a payment.
-Each payment method has a unique ID (a token) in Zuora.
-It is not possible to display the full account information (such as the unencrypted credit card number or ACH account number), however, it is possible to use this unique ID to retrieve and display certain payment method information, such as address and expiration date.
+You have the option to identify which payment method is default, but you can use any payment method to process a payment.

-Payment methods can be created via the Zuora user interface, Z-Force, API, or using Zuora's Hosted Payment Pages (a premium feature).
-Zuora is PCI compliant so you can use our Z-Payments page embedded on your website to allow your customer to enter and store new electronic payment method information directly into Zuora.
-Regardless of how you enter the the payment method in Zuora, Zuora will provide a unique id/token that you can use to manage the payment methods or create new payments.
+Payment methods can be created via the Zuora user interface, API operations, or using Zuora's hosted payment method page.
+Regardless of how you create the payment method in Zuora, Zuora provides a unique ID for each payment method.
+You can use this ID to manage the payment methods or process payments.

-For customers that are not PCI compliant, Zuora's best practice is to use PCI-compliant hosted payment method page or Zuora user interfaces to create new payment methods.
+- For customers that are not PCI compliant, it is recommended to use PCI-compliant hosted payment method page or Zuora user interfaces to create payment methods.

-For customers that are PCI compliant, best practice is to use Zuora APIs in addition to any of the above means.
+- For customers that are PCI compliant, it is recommended to use Zuora API operations to create payment methods.

 - Update Payment Method expiration date: By using the token to identify a specific Zuora credit card payment method, you can allow your customer to modify that method's expiration date.
 However, it is not possible to update the credit card number when you update the payment method.
 Zuora also has added the flexibility to automatically re-validate the payment method with the updated credit card information with your Zuora gateway.
 By allowing your customer to update their payment method expiration date online, you can increase the likelihood that future payments will be successfully processed for this customer.